microsoft/OCR-Form-Tools/README.md

 [![Build Status](https://dev.azure.com/msazure/Cognitive%20Services/_apis/build/status/microsoft.OCR-Form-Tools?branchName=master)](https://dev.azure.com/msazure/Cognitive%20Services/_build/latest?definitionId=118293&branchName=master)

-An open source labeling tool for [Form Recognizer](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/)
+An open source labeling tool for [Form Recognizer](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/), part of the Form OCR Test Toolset (FOTT).

-The purpose of this repo is to allow customers to better understand our labeling tool,  provide feedback, and make customer-specific changes to meet their unique needs.
+The purpose of this repo is to allow customers to test various tools when working with Microsoft Forms and OCR services.
+Currently, Labeling tool is the first tool we present here.
+Users could provide feedback, and make customer-specific changes to meet their unique needs.
 Microsoft Azure Form Recognizer team will update the source code periodically.
 If you would like to contribute, please check the contributing section.

-OCR Form Labeling Tool is a React + Redux Web application, written in [TypeScript](https://github.com/Microsoft/TypeScript).
+FOTT's Labeling Tool is a React + Redux Web application, written in [TypeScript](https://github.com/Microsoft/TypeScript).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Features include:
+Current Features of Labeling Tool:

-* **Label** forms in PDF, JPEG or TIFF formats
+* **Label** forms in PDF, JPEG or TIFF formats.
 * **Train** model with labeled data through [Form Recognizer](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/)
-* **Predict** a single form with the trained model
+* **Predict** a single form with the trained model, to extract key/value predictions for the form.

 ## Getting Started